mwmckenzie/PsaGameModelIntegration/docs/pages/simulationParameters.md

 ### Example

-To calculate the conversion rate for the transition from exposed to infectious with an expected mean duproportionn of 6 days:
+To calculate the conversion rate for the transition from exposed to infectious with an expected mean duration of 6 days:

 ```
 Step = 1
-Mean Duproportionn = 6
+Mean Duration = 6
 Conversion Rate = 0.1666667
 ```